OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     >Note: The `body` element of the `Action.Http` element contains a token indicated with double braces: `'{{comment.value}}'`.
 Inside the braces is the name of the input control.
 When the action is performed, the value of the input control is inserted in this token.

-1. Send the updated card using the console application:
-    ```shell
-    SendEmailCard.exe adaptive supportTicketCard.json
-    ```
+1. Compile and run the **SendAdaptiveCard** solution.
+The program will again prompt for an account and send the message.

 ### View and interact with Adaptive Cards